jfwalker/jfwalker.github.io/publication.md

 ### Overview
 For a complete chronological ordering of my publications please see my google scholar profile [here](https://scholar.google.com/citations?user=hSrEx9oAAAAJ&hl=en)

-On this page I have listed papers based on when I worked on them/career stage.
-Even though it is not the order they came out in, they are listed in the time period the work was being conducted.
+On this page I have listed papers based on when I worked on them/career stage, so they are not necessarily chronological.

 _Italics_ denotes a mentored undergraduate.